masteroga101/Beat-Banger-PsVita-/README.md

 Video files will not playdue to from what i can see the godot vita version just not supporting them

 Load times can be long due to godot 3.5 being limited to 1 core.
-Thankyou very much godot, fuck you
+Thankyou very much godot

 ## Credits